awsdocs/amazon-eks-user-guide/doc_source/load-balancing.md

 # Network load balancing on Amazon EKS<a name="load-balancing"></a>

-You can load balance network traffic across pods using the AWS Network Load Balancer \(NLB\) or Classic Load Balancer \(CLB\)\.
-To learn more about the differences between the two types, see [Elastic Load Balancing features](https://aws.amazon.com/elasticloadbalancing/features/) on the AWS web site\.
+When you create a Kubernetes `Service` of type `LoadBalancer`, an AWS Network Load Balancer \(NLB\) or Classic Load Balancer \(CLB\) is provisioned that load balances network traffic\.
+To learn more about the differences between the two types of load balancers, see [Elastic Load Balancing features](https://aws.amazon.com/elasticloadbalancing/features/) on the AWS web site\.
+For more information about a Kubernetes Service, see [Service](https://kubernetes.io/docs/concepts/services-networking/service/) in the Kubernetes documentation\.
+NLBs can be used with pods deployed to nodes or to AWS Fargate IP targets\.
 You can deploy an AWS load balancer to a public or private subnet\.

 Network traffic is load balanced at L4 of the OSI model\.
-To load balance application traffic at L7, see [Application load balancing on Amazon EKS](alb-ingress.md)\.
+To load balance application traffic at L7, you deploy a Kubernetes `Ingress`, which provisions an AWS Application Load Balancer\.
+For more information, see [Application load balancing on Amazon EKS](alb-ingress.md)\.
 To learn more about the differences between the two types of load balancing, see [Elastic Load Balancing features](https://aws.amazon.com/elasticloadbalancing/features/) on the AWS web site\.

-In Amazon EKS, you can load balance network traffic to an NLB \(*instance* or *IP* targets\) or a CLB \(*instance* target only\)\.
+In Amazon EKS, you can load balance network traffic to an NLB \(*instance* or *IP* target\) or a CLB \(*instance* target only\)\.
 For more information about NLB target types, see [Target type](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/load-balancer-target-groups.html#target-type) in the User Guide for Network Load Balancers\.
-When you load balance network traffic to instance targets, the Kubernetes in\-tree load balancing controller creates the NLB or CLB\.
+When you load balance network traffic to instance targets, the Kubernetes in\-tree controller creates the NLB or CLB\.
 To load balance network traffic to IP target types, the AWS Load Balancer Controller creates an NLB\.
 For more information, see [AWS load balancer controller](https://github.com/kubernetes-sigs/aws-alb-ingress-controller) on GitHub\.
-The in\-tree load balancing controller is included in Kubernetes\.
-To use the AWS Load Balancer Controller, you must deploy it to your cluster\.

 **Prerequisites**

 Before you can load balance network traffic to an application, you must meet the following requirements\.
 + Have an existing cluster\.
 If you don't have an existing cluster, see [Getting started with Amazon EKS](getting-started.md)\.
+If you're load balancing to IP targets, the cluster must be 1\.18 or later\.
+To update an existing cluster, see [Updating a Cluster](update-cluster.md)\.
++ If you're load balancing to IP targets, you must have the AWS Load Balancer Controller provisioned on your cluster\.
+For more information, see [AWS Load Balancer Controller](aws-load-balancer-controller.md)\.
 + Public subnets must be tagged as follows so that Kubernetes knows to use only those subnets for external load balancers instead of choosing a public subnet in each Availability Zone \(in lexicographical order by subnet ID\)\.
 If you use `eksctl` or an Amazon EKS AWS CloudFormation template to create your VPC after March 26, 2020, then the subnets are tagged appropriately when they're created\.
 For more information about the Amazon EKS AWS CloudFormation VPC templates, see [Creating a VPC for your Amazon EKS cluster](create-public-private-vpc.md)\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/eks/latest/userguide/load-balancing.html)
 + Private subnets must be tagged as follows so that Kubernetes knows it can use the subnets for internal load balancers\.
 If you use `eksctl` or an Amazon EKS AWS CloudFormation template to create your VPC after March 26, 2020, then the subnets are tagged appropriately when they're created\.
 For more information about the Amazon EKS AWS CloudFormation VPC templates, see [Creating a VPC for your Amazon EKS cluster](create-public-private-vpc.md)\.